adrian-1990/bjj-homepage/README.md

 # Cork Grappling Academy

 The website is for a grappling club based in Cork, Ireland.
 The club offers Brazilian Jiu Jitsu(BJJ), No-Gi & Judo classes.
-Users of this site will be able to find out a little bit about all classes offered, when the classes are on(timetable) and get in contact to arrange a class.The site is aimed for anybody who has an interest in learning BJJ, judo, self defence and getting fit and making new friends.
+Users of this site will be able to find out a little bit about all classes offered, when the classes are on(timetable) and get in contact to arrange a class.
+The site is aimed for anybody who has an interest in learning BJJ, judo, self defence and getting fit and making new friends.

 You can view the live site here [Cork Grappling Academy](https://adrian-1990.github.io/bjj-homepage/)